Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Bank data takeover*
 Click this menu entry to take over bank and payment details registered in the *Payment processing* module.
 The *Bank data synchronizing* window is displayed, see [Bank data takeover](#bank-data-takeover).

-  [comment]: <> (RS FH about function and need of procedure.
-How is it used by customers?
-FH: It can probably be deleted.
+  [comment]: <> (FH: It can probably be deleted.
 It is no longer/hardly? used and will be deleted in next releases.
 To be confirmed!)

 - ![Lock](../../Assets/Icons/Lock02.png "[Lock]") *Process*
 Click this menu entry to process several postings simultaneously.
 The *Process postings* window is displayed, see [Process](#process).